-In May 2018, the St. Lawrence River valley will soon welcome Croisières Jacques-Cartier, a new French-Canadian cruise firm that is converting its excursion vessel into a boutique overnight cruiser for 8- to 10-day cruises embarking in Quebec, Montreal and Toronto.
+In May 2018, the St. Lawrence River valley welcomed Croisières Jacques-Cartier, a new French-Canadian cruise firm that is converting its excursion vessel into a boutique overnight cruiser for 8- to 10-day cruises embarking in Quebec, Montreal and Toronto.
 For the 2019 season, only the May and June sailings have been announced and several are already sold out.

 The Harveys, the family behind the venture Croisières Jacques-Cartier, touts a century of maritime experience in these waters.
 As it is a start-up cruise line we will keep monitoring its progress in launching the new program that appears to have a focus on francophones, though English-speakers are catered for, the cruises are not fully bilingual, and a knowledge or a tolerance for Canadian French should be a consideration.